DanielBugelnig/cf_positioning_systems/README.md

 This project aims to set up and use Crazyflie with the loco positioning system to enable autonomous flight.
 Furthermore, the preciseness and accuracy will be compared with the optitrack motion-capturing positioning system.
+The Loco Positioning System uses UWB (ultra-wide-band).
+Anchors in the room continously connect with the crazyflie and calculate the distance between them.
+8 anchors were used in this setup, it is also possible with four.
+The Optitrack system uses infrared cameras, witch tracks a passive marker.
+The infrared ligth will reflect off the passive marker, mounted on the crazyflie, and the distance between camera and marker will be calculated.
+7 cameras were used in this setup.

 # Description of folders and files:
 > #### / testing_scripts